The spaces of rational curves on del Pezzo surfaces via conic bundles: Del Pezzo surfaces

 \subsection{Del Pezzo surfaces}

 Here we collect several auxiliary results regarding del Pezzo surfaces.
 The results in this section are based on \cite[Section 3]{DLTT25}.
 We include proofs for completeness.
-Let $k$ be an algebraically closed field and let $S$ be a smooth del Pezzo surface of degree $e = (-K_S)^2$ defined over $k$.
-Let $F$ be the numerical class of a smooth conic on $S$; there is an associated conic bundle structure $\pi_F : S \to \mathbb P = \mathbb P^1$.
-Letting $r = 8-e$, the map $\pi_{F}$ has $r$ singular fibers which we denote by
+Let $k$ be a field and let $S$ be a smooth split del Pezzo surface of degree $e = (-K_S)^2$ defined over $k$.
+Here split means that we have $\mathrm{Pic}(S) \cong \mathrm{Pic}(S_{\overline{k}})$.